mendix/docs/content/appstore/modules/tree-node.md

 The [Tree Node](https://marketplace.mendix.com/link/component/116540) widget displays a level of tree nodes.

-We recommend using multiple Tree Node widgets in a nested matter.
+We recommend that you use multiple Tree Node widgets in a nested matter.
 In this way, you can map out your entire domain model in the form of a tree view.
 If you only need one tree node, then the [Accordion](/appstore/widgets/accordion) widget is a better alternative.

 ## 2 Features